|

 has the following "Keeping Cool" tips:

-for the park, put some ice cubes in one and a small wash
+leave for the park, put some ice cubes in one and a small

-cloth in the other.
-By mid morning the ice will be partly
+wash cloth in the other.
+By mid morning the ice will be

-melted and the water from it very cold."
+partly melted and the water from it very cold.

 wet the back of the neck, the forehead, insides of the

-wrists, backs of the elbows and backs of the knees.
-Return
+wrists and elbows, and backs of the knees.
+Return the wash

-the wash cloth to the empty bag and re-seal both bags to
+cloth to the empty bag and re-seal both bags to avoid

 rinse out the cloth.
 If you buy a beverage and have ice left,